-Small Consumer Strategy E) Co-host free electric vehicle ride and drive events at existing community events, places of employment, and/or destinations events, places of emplo Description Electric vehicles have the potential to drastically reduce emissions and air pollution by utilizing increasingly green electricity fueled by renewables.
+Description yment, and/or destinations Electric vehicles have the potential to drastically reduce emissions and air Description pollution by utilizing increasingly green electricity fueled by renewables.
 Electric vehicle ride and drives help educate the public about the benefits of owning an electric vehicle.
 Ride and drives give community members an opportunity to sit in and in some cases, test drive a vehicle.
-Tasks Identify existing events, places of employment, and destinations to host ride and drives Outreach to local event organizers and places of employment to assess interest in partnering to host ride and drive Outreach to local electric vehicle groups to assess interest in providing vehicles for event Coordinate event logistics with event coordinators Table at event to share utility program information, such as rate structures and incentives Outreach Strategy Promote ride and drive events on City website and social media Share event information with local business associations and community partners to distribute to their network Promote ride and drive events using the host event or host destination's network and marketing materials Timeline • Q3 2019-Q4 2020 Goal(s) Host 3 ride and drive events Implementation Lead City of NorthfieldNorthfield Energy Task Force Implementation Team Northfield Area Chamber of Commerce &amp; Tourism Northfield Downtown Development Corporation Resources Volunteers to conduct outreach to potential event co-hosts Existing community events to co-host ride and drive Informational materials about electric vehicles and charging rates to share during event Partnership with local electric vehicle groups to supply vehicles Community partners to host, such as Greater Northfield Sustainability Coalition, , Northfield Rotary Club, Northfield School District, Carleton College, and St. Olaf College, and local car dealers that sell electric vehicles.
-Community events to host, such as Riverwalk Market Fair, Defeat of Jesse James Days, Crazy Days, Home &amp; Garden Show Local businesses or destinations with parking lots to host, such as local car dealerships who sell electric vehicles.
+Implementation Team City of Northfield and Tasks Promote ride and drive events on City website and social media Share event information with local business associations and Share event information with local business associations and community partners to distribute to their network Northfield Energy Task Force Identify existing events, places of employment, and destinations to hos ride and drives Outreach to local event organizers and places of employment to assess interest in partnering to host ride and drive Outreach to local electric vehicle groups to assess interest in providing vehicles for event Coordinate event logistics with event coordinators Table at event to share utility program information, such as rate structures and incentives Promote ride and drive events using the host event or host destination's network and marketing materials Partners in Energy Create informational materials about EVs and charging Timeline • Q3 2019-Q4 2020 Goal(s) Host 3 ride and drive events Resources Volunteers to conduct outreach to potential event co-hosts Existing community events to co-host ride and drive Informational materials about electric vehicles and charging rates to share during event Partnership with local electric vehicle groups to supply vehicles Partnership with Northfield Area Chamber of Commerce & Tourism and Northfield Downtown Development Corporation Community partners to host, such as Greater Northfield Sustainability Coalition, Northfield Rotary Club, Northfield School District, Carleton College, and St. Olaf College, and local car dealers that sell electric vehicles. venicies.
+Community events to host, such as Riverwalk Market Fair, Defeat of